nlicalzi/launch_school/230-DOM_and_asynchronous_programming/event-driven_and_async/event-driven_and_async.md

           let message = document.getElementById('message');
           message.textContent = `${event.target.textContent} was clicked!`;
         } else if (tag === 'A') {
-          // prevent browser from doing anything if target is an A tag event.preventDefault();
+          // prevent browser from taking default action if target is an A tag
+          // i.e. opening a new window
+          event.preventDefault();
+         	event.target.classList.toggle('highlight');
         }
       });
       ```